-There Is No Good Card For This: What to Say and Do When Life is Scary, Awful, and Unfair to People You Love - This book for adults to help us know what to say when we just don't know what to say.
+There Is No Good Card For This: What to Say and Do When Life is Scary, Awful, and Unfair to People You Love - This book for adults to help us know what to say to other adults when we just don't know how to respond.
+Another favorite of mine!

 OptionB.org - a website that addresses building resiliency.
 An amazing resource!

 Good Grief - This amazing organization provides support for children, teens, young adults, and their families who have experienced the death of someone significant in their lives.
 This is also a FREE community resource.
 Free dinner is provided with each meeting.

 The Grieving Child: A Parent's Guide by Helen Fitzgerald - I really appreciate this book to help children through their grief when someone close to them passes away.